kacperwr00/smart-contract-auction-system/handsOn/README.md

     </li>
         <li>Polkadot and Monero:
         <ul>
-            <li> 🔴 Doesn't support smart contracts by design; they are possible only by using parachains connecting to the main chain - which probably means they are less refined/harder to work with 🔴 </li>
+            <li> 🔴 Don't support smart contracts by design; they are possible only by using parachains connecting to the main chain - which probably means they are less refined/harder to work with 🔴 </li>
         </ul>
     </li>

 </ul>

-Ethereum is not considered because of the upcoming merge (which may or may not break the application), as well as (currently?) ridiculous fees, transaction speed and scalability
+Ethereum is not considered because of the upcoming merge (currently scheduled in semptember and it may or may not break the application), as well as (currently?) ridiculous fees, transaction speed and scalability